 Applicants are required to make a formal declaration (and disclose relevant information) in relation to their mental and physical health.
 Applications for registration that contain disclosures relevant to Council's decision-making are referred to the Council's Health Committee.

-The Health Committee has delegated authority from Council to determine if the application can proceed (with or without possible conditions on practice relevant to the monitoring and/or management of the health condition.
-If the Health Committee declines to accept the application, the Committee will inform the applicant that it proposes to decline the application.
+The Health Committee has delegated authority from Council to advise the Registrar to propose to decline the application or to propose conditions on the scope pf practice of the applicant.
+In that case, the Registrar will inform the applicant of the proposed decision.
 The applicant will then have an opportunity to be heard by, and make submissions to, Council in respect of the proposed decision.

-- c.
-He or she - has been convicted by any court in New Zealand or elsewhere of any offence punishable by imprisonment for a term of three months or longer, and he or she does not satisfy the Council that the offence does not reflect adversely on his or her fitness to practise; or - ii. is under investigation in respect of any matter that may be the subject of professional disciplinary proceedings in New Zealand or in another country, and the Council believes that those proceedings reflect adversely on his or her fitness to practise medicine; or - iii. is subject to an order of a professional disciplinary tribunal (whether in New Zealand or in another country) or to an order of an educational institution accredited by the Council, or to an order of an authority or of a similar body in another country; and does not satisfy the Council that that order does not reflect adversely on his or her fitness to practise medicine:
+c.
+He or she:

+- has been convicted by any court in New Zealand or elsewhere of any offence punishable by imprisonment for a term of three months or longer, and he or she does not satisfy the Council that the offence does not reflect adversely on his or her fitness to practise; or - ii. is under investigation in respect of any matter that may be the subject of professional disciplinary proceedings in New Zealand or in another country, and the Council believes that those proceedings reflect adversely on his or her fitness to practise medicine; or - iii. is subject to an order of a professional disciplinary tribunal (whether in New Zealand or in another country) or to an order of an educational institution accredited by the Council, or to an order of an authority or of a similar body in another country; and does not satisfy the Council that that order does not reflect adversely on his or her fitness to practise medicine:

 Applicants are required to make a formal declaration (and disclose relevant information) in relation to any such circumstances.
 Applicants must also disclose police or other investigations whether or not they have resulted in formal court proceedings or have been resolved out of court.
 Applications for registration that contain disclosures relevant to Council's decision-making are considered by Council's Registrar.

 The Registrar has delegated authority from Council to determine if the application can proceed.
 If the Registrar declines to accept the application, the Registrar will inform the applicant that he or she proposes to decline the application.
 The applicant will be given an opportunity to be heard by, and make submissions to, Council in respect of the proposed decision.